How collaboration between humans and AI can generate creativity and efficiency

 Skills for a human-AI workplace

-The human face of collaboration calls for emergent competences: interpreting probabilistic recommendations, designing good prompts and cascading AI-generated output in narratives, reasoning with ethics.
+The human face of collaboration calls for emergent competences: Interpreting probabilistic recommendations, designing good prompts and cascading AI-generated output in narratives, reasoning with ethics.
 Organizations need to invest in learning pathways that combine technical literacy with domain knowledge, and critical thinking exercises.

 Common Mistakes to be mindful of and how you can avoid them